Get 5% of discount using the code

 Enjoy a nice walk, and see the Metropolitan Cathedral and the government buildings that surround the square.
 You can also visit the National Palace of Culture, an impressive historical building that houses museums and exhibitions.

-Main Square of Antigua Guatemala
+11. Main Square of Antigua Guatemala

 Once there, you will be able to see the beauty of the Fuente de las Sirenas and the historical buildings that surround it, such as the Cathedral of San José and the Palace of the General Captains.
-Don’t forget to explore the nearby cobbled streets, lined with craft shops, art galleries, and charming restaurants.
+Don’t forget to explore the nearby cobbled streets lined with craft shops, art galleries, and charming restaurants.

-Plaza Barrios, located in the historic center of Guatemala City, is another important place to visit.
-This square is known for its impressive fountain and lively atmosphere.
-You can easily visit it by public transportation or on foot from the surroundings.
 Once you are there, you can enjoy a relaxing walk through its gardens and admire the architecture of the surrounding buildings.
 You will also find a wide variety of restaurants, bars, and cafés where you can enjoy the local gastronomy and relax with a refreshing drink.

-Obelisk Square
+13. Obelisk Square

 Plaza Obelisco is an emblematic place in Guatemala City.
 This square is known for its high-rise obelisk and its modern design.
 You can easily reach it by public transportation or by car.
-When you get there, you can enjoy a panoramic view of the city and its surroundings.
-Also, the square is home to several restaurants and cafés where you can enjoy a delicious meal or have a coffee while admiring the urban landscape.
-It is also a popular venue for outdoor events and concerts.
+When you get there, you can enjoy a panoramic view of the city and its surroundings

-National Museum of Archeology and Ethnology
+14. National Museum of Archeology and Ethnology

 The National Museum of Archeology and Ethnology is a must for history and archeology lovers.
 Located in Guatemala City, in zone 13, this museum houses an extensive collection of pre-Columbian artifacts and exhibits showcasing Guatemala’s rich cultural heritage.